rmslick/SummerCamps/README.md

 # Summer Camps
 This repository contains generalized content for summer camps.
+For links to problem sets in other documents, simply add a link to the read me using the below as a template.
+Solutions to coding exercises and lists of links can be placed in subfolders.

 "Don't panic."